sboursault/training/README.md

       - https://github.com/typestack/typedi
     - mobile or desktop specific tests
   - add csrf verfication on apis ?
+  - verify behaviours based on api calls (includes waiting for an api response)
+    - amazon quick search shows product that match with my request
+    - results are changed after a new search !! (this can one imply waiting for an api response)

 Déploiement :

 - serverless containers sur scaleway
 - google cloud run
 - knative ovh cloud (paraît compliqué: commande kubectl)

 <br>